Kyler757/Machine_Learning_Programs/Rating_Predict/README.md

     <td><img src="Images/Correlation.png" width="100%"/></td>
   </tr>
 </table>
 Then the predictions were made using collaborative filtering.
+The preditions were put in `Recommendations.csv`.
+Every person who already gave a score for a movie was left blank.

 <table>
   <tr>